rhodesch/project-oriented-workflow/README.md

 # Automated setup of project directory and bioinformatic software

+## This repo is outdated.
+Use [dotfiles](https://github.com/daler/dotfiles) instead of this repo.
+Keeping visible in the off chance external R libs with conda is useful.

 Reproducible, self-contained analyses with R, Python and Snakemake via Conda

 For full documentation and instructions: [Project Homepage](https://ctrhodes.github.io/project-oriented-workflow)